labplus-cn/mpython-docs/docs/en/library/pythonStd/builtins.rst

 .. class:: bytearray()

-返回一个新的 bytes 数组。 bytearray 类是一个可变序列，包含范围为 0 <= x < 256 的整数。
+Return to a new bytes array.
+The byte array class is a variable sequence that contains integers in the range 0 < = x < 256.

 ::